40 pages about how to enjoy a ballpark? This is crazy! Do I really need ALL this info?

 Of course not.
 If you only go to one ballgame a year, a Ballpark E-Guide should be a big help.
 You’ll learn what the food offerings are without having to travel throughout the park, find a place to sit that meets your standards, and learn the best way to get there–definitely something you want to know when you visit a ballpark.
 You may be surprised at how many things you didn’t know that make attending a ballgame cheaper and easier…I certainly was.

 If you aren’t a big baseball fan, chances are good you’re married to one or close to someone who is.
-A Ballpark E-Guide makes a terrific and very inexpensive gift for a baseball fan—certainly something you could include with tickets to a game…and you can keep the PDF for yourself if you want.
+A Ballpark E-Guide makes a terrific and very inexpensive gift for a baseball fan—certainly something you could include with tickets to a game…and you can keep the eBook for yourself if you want.
 I won’t mind.

 Where does all of the information in Ballpark E-Guides come from?